alecheckert/pitifful/README.md

 # pitifful
 Super simple C++ header-only TIFF reader with limited functionality.

-The purpose of this library is to provide an extremely simple, quick-and-dirty TIFF reader for various personal projects/experiments that do not merit inclusion of larger libraries.
+The purpose of this library is to provide an easy-to-use, quick-and-dirty TIFF reader for projects/experiments that do not merit inclusion of larger libraries.

 The library is designed for ease of use, _not_ for speed or full compliance with the TIFF specification.
 It was also my own way of learning the TIFF specification.
 We highly recommend other libraries (e.g. `libtiff`) if you're doing anything other than playing around.

 ## Functionality
- - Reads individual frames from uncompressed TIFFs.
+ - Reads individual frames from uncompressed TIFFs
- - Reads a small subset of all possible TIFF fields.
+ - Reads a small subset of all possible TIFF tags
  - Supports images in various bit depths (8-bit, 16-bit, 32-bit, 64-bit, and so on)
- - Supports DEFLATE compression.
+ - Supports DEFLATE compression

 ## Nonfunctionality
  - Does not handle tile-oriented layout (only strip-oriented layout)
  - Does not handle BigTIFF (yet)
- - Does not handle non-DEFLATE (e.g. LZW) compression
+ - Does not handle other compression types (e.g. LZW)
  - Does not recognize extra metadata present in specialized TIFFs (e.g. OME-TIFF)
  - Cannot write TIFFs